rowanam/rolling-stone-best-songs-quiz/README.md

 The developer created sketches of each stage of the quiz on paper.

-The landing page has game background and instructions followed by game mode selection options.
+The landing page has some game background, followed by game mode selection options.

-When the quiz is active, the game mode buttons are displayed at the top of the screen.
-Underneath, the game displays the user's progression through the quiz (the number of questions answered).
+When the quiz is active, a bar showing the number of quesions answered is displayed at the top of the screen to show progress.
 The quiz displays a question with four answer options, followed by a submit button that changes to a next question button when a guess is submitted.
 When the user guesses, information about the correct answer is displayed at the bottom.

 After the quiz is finished, the result is displayed along with a button to play again.